 —Pope John Paul II (12 March 2000)

-The pope made over 100 apologies for various misdeeds such as women, Galileo, role in slavery, silence of Catholics during holocaust.
+The pope made over 100 apologies for various misdeeds such as women, Galileo, role in slavery, and the silence of Catholics during the holocaust.

 Devotion to Mary